lxc/distrobuilder/README.md

 files:
  # lxc: Puts the LXC_NAME placeholder in place
  # lxd: Adds a template to generate the file on create and copy
- - name: hostname
-   path: /etc/hostname
+ - path: /etc/hostname
    generator: hostname

  # lxc: Puts the LXC_NAME placeholder in place
  # lxd: Adds a template to generate the file on create
- - name: hosts
-   path: /etc/hosts
+ - path: /etc/hosts
    generator: hosts

  # all: Add the upstart job to deal with ttys
- - name: /etc/init/lxc-tty.conf
+ - path: /etc/init/lxc-tty.conf
    generator: upstart-tty
    releases:
     - precise